SMA 00001 (revised 10/10/2014) Published On: 10/08/2012

 SMA 00017 (revised 10/10/2014) Published On: 12/02/2013

 Question: Our guarantor is based outside of the US.
 If we become a Default Service Supplier, will we be required to submit a legal opinion & sworn certificates from our guarantor?
 The process for us to obtain these documents can take in excess of ten business days.
-If we win tranches in the January auction, when will these documents be due?
+If we win tranches in an auction, when will these documents be due?

 Answer: Yes, per Section 6.4 (ii) of the SMA, these documents would be required.
 These documents, along with the Guaranty and execution of the Supplier Master Agreement, are due within three (3) business days following the Commission’s approval of the auction results.